GautierDorval/interpretive-governance-manifest/README.md

 - **Layer 2 (Constraintive Governance)** — runtime-only execution constraints (agentic-closed only)
   See: `/constraintive-governance/definition.md`

+- **Layer 3 (Authority Governance)** — executable authority constraints (acts, permissions, auditability)
+  See: `/authority/inference-vs-authority.md`

 **Regime boundary:**
-- In **web-open** environments, layer 2 is inapplicable; layer 1 governs surfaces only.
+- In **web-open** environments, layers 2 and 3 are inapplicable; layer 1 governs surfaces only.
-- In **agentic-closed** environments, layer 2 becomes the technical substrate enabling layer 1 at runtime.
+- In **agentic-closed** environments, layers 2 and 3 govern runtime behavior and executable authority.

 See also:
 - `/glossary.md`
 - `/references.md`

 ![Architecture of regimes](assets/regimes-architecture.svg)
 Diagram note: structural illustration only; does not define conformance for any specific implementation.